 Medigap Plan C does not cover only Part B excess charges.
 Part B excess charges are considered doctor`s charges that can legally extend beyond the Medicare-approved amount for service payment.
 When excess charges do happen, the patient is directly responsible for paying them.
 And of course, as for all Medicare Supplement plans, prescription drug coverage is not provided.

 Individuals must already be enrolled in Medicare Parts A and B to be enrolled in any Medicare Supplement plan.
 Those who would like to enroll in Medigap Plan C must have been eligible for Medicare prior to January 1, 2020.
 If you already have Plan C, there is no need to worry – you can keep your plan.

 MEDIGAP PLAN C COSTS

-Beneficiary premiums will vary based on which state the individual is seeking coverage in, which carrier they are purchasing from, and also individual factors like gender, age, tobacco use, and a few other details.
-The average cost for Plan C ranges from $115-$220 per month.
+Beneficiary premiums for supplemental coverage will vary based on which state the individual is seeking coverage in, which supplement policy they choose, which health care provider they are purchasing from, and also individual factors like gender, age, tobacco use, medical history, and a few other details.
+The average cost for Plan C in monthly premiums ranges from $115-$220.
 In general, Medigap plan premiums are higher in states who have a higher cost of living.